 Because not identifying your work values will diminish your chances of ultimately being satisfied with your career or job, it is imperative that you identify them early on in the career planning process.
 To do this, you will use a self-assessment tool called a work value inventory.

-Although it may sound complicated, it is just a list of values that you simply have to rank by order of importance to you.
-For example, the instructions on one of these inventories may tell you to rate each value on a scale of 1 to 10, giving a "1" to those values that are most important to you and a "10" to those that are least important.
+Although it may sound complicated, it is just a list of values that you rank by order of importance to you.
+For example, the instructions on one of these inventories may tell you to rate each value on a scale of one to 10, giving a one to those values that are most important to you and a 10 to those that are least important.
 Alternatively, you may have to arrange a list of work values in order of how much they mean to you, with the ones at the top being the most significant.

 Even within the same occupation, not every job will satisfy your work values.
 When evaluating a job offer, make sure your prospective employer's corporate culture is in line with what you find important.
 For example, if collaboration is something you feel strongly about, steer clear of a job that requires you to work without others' input.

 Here are examples of items that could appear on a work value inventory, along with a definition of each one.
 When reading this list, think about how important each value is to you.

 - Independence: Working and making decisions on your own